← Home

 Dignity Therapy for Older Adults: Revisiting Early Life Stressors

 This follow up project examined how individuals with varying levels of early life adversity differed in the types of stressors they discussed during Dignity Therapy and how they constructed meaning around those events.
 Rather than focusing solely on exposure, we analyzed patterns in the content of narratives, including whether stressors were self initiated or emerged in response to provider prompts.
-Using structured content coding and quantitative comparisons, we investigated how cumulative early adversity related to narrative emphasis, thematic focus, and meaning making processes.
-This work extends prior analyses by exploring not just whether stress is mentioned, but how it is framed and integrated within therapeutic storytelling.
+Using structured content coding and quantitative comparisons, we investigated how cumulative early adversity related to narrative emphasis, thematic focus, and meaning making processes. ↓ Download Poster

 2024